0xRar/My-Windows-Env/README.md

 ## Text Editors/IDE's
-For normal text i usually use the system default notepad but i decided to use CLI based text editors like vim or nano to use the keyboard more, which is really good for writing, for IDE's depending on the programming language i pick an IDE or sometimes i just use Visual Studio Code and download plugins for the language support.
+For normal text i usually use the system default notepad but i decided to use CLI based text editors like vim or nano to use the keyboard more, which is really good for writing, for IDE's depending on the programming language i pick an IDE or sometimes i just use Visual Studio Code and download plugins for the language support, i also write a lot of my notes in markdown i use [Obsidian](https://obsidian.md/) but now i do that in visual studio code using some plugins to view mardown.

 - IDE:
   * [Visual Studio Code](https://code.visualstudio.com/)
   * [For java IntelliJ IDEA](https://www.jetbrains.com/idea/)

 - Themes:
   * [Material Themes](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme)